Panic (The Smiths song): Composition and lyrics

 "The anecdote might well be true," writes Tony Fletcher in A Light That Never Goes Out, his biography of the Smiths, but he states that "I'm Your Man" had been off the UK pop charts for several months by the time of the Chernobyl disaster and that "Morrissey hardly needed further provocation to attack Wright, whose highly ranked afternoon show treated all popular music as secondary to his madcap party format".
 (The antagonism was apparently mutual; former Smiths manager Scott Piering says that at a 1985 meeting, Wright and his producer both made clear that they disliked the band's music.)
 Moreover, the song itself makes no mention of the radio.

-The song begins with Morrissey mentioning chaos unravelling throughout Britain and Ireland (specifically mentioning London, Birmingham, Grasmere, Carlisle, Leeds, Dublin, Dundee, and Humberside).
-In the second part of the song, he reveals that the source of this chaos is pop music, which "says nothing to me about my life".
+The song begins with Morrissey mentioning chaos unravelling throughout Britain and Ireland (specifically mentioning London, Birmingham, Leeds, Grasmere, Carlisle, Dublin, Dundee, and Humberside).
+In the second part of the song, he reveals that the source of this chaos is pop music, which "says nothing to [him] about [his] life".
 In reaction, he implores listeners to "burn down the disco" and "hang the DJ", the latter lyrics repeated with the addition of a chorus of schoolchildren.
 Journalist Nick Kent described "Panic" as a mandate for "rock terrorism".
 John Luerssen calls it a "commentary on the tepid state of pop music in 1986" and a "chiming guitar song," based around a rotation between the G major and E minor chords.
 Simon Goddard has said it mimics "Metal Guru" by the glam rock band T. Rex.
 Luerssen calls the song Marr's homage to the T. Rex song.